 Simply having goals without good habits is not enough to reach them.
-Having a desire to lose to 20 pounds or saving $10,000 within a year is an empty promise without a plan and good habits.
-We have the abilities to improve them with hard work, persistence and perseverance.
+Having a desire to lose 20 pounds or saving $10,000 within a year is an empty promise without a plan and good habits.
+With better money habits, we can achieve our financial goals.
+This article will help you understand how to have better money habits using discipline and willpower along with hard work, persistence, and perseverance.

 Goals Should Be SMART

-To better reach goals, a SMART approach can bridge the gap to better habits.
+To better reach our goals, a SMART approach can bridge the gap to better habits.
 George T Doran first introduced the acronym in Management Review in November 1981.
-This approach can be adapted in personal finance.
+You can adapt this approach to personal finance.

 - Realistic (or Relevant, Reasonable)